Saturday, June 13, 2009

 Unfortunately I don't feel I have the right to post the full recipe.
 I might change my mind later, but at this point it would feel like a violation of a family secret.
 Let me say this though, the key to good Bagna Cauda is cooking the garlic for a long time, over very low heat.
 I guess this breaks down the acidity which causes a bad after taste and helps to avoid upset tummies-also my great grandmother told us always, never drink water because water and oil don't mix and will lead to upset tummies, that goes for drinking milk too, because it will curdle due to the hot temperature of the Bagna....so, the only option is to drink wine!
 Isn't that convenient!
 We usually drink a bottle of my grandpa's Zinfandel or Syrrah.
 Yum.

-The top picture on the right is my grandma being the supervisor...she took over the role when my grandma Lucy died, I think I'll take over when it's time.
+Look at all that yummy garlic The top picture on the right is my grandma being the supervisor...she took over the role when my grandma Lucy died, I think I'll take over when it's time.

 In the picture directly to the right I think I am already getting in the groove, telling grandma she can't use her bread as a dish, just as an oil drip catcher (one of the fundamental grandma Lucy rules) -ha!